-Ezekiel 38:8 states that the inhabitants of Israel will dwell safely at the time when Gog invades.
+Ezekiel 38:8 states that the inhabitants of Israel will dwell safely at the time when the Gog and Magog war begins.

 “(8) After many days thou shalt be visited: in the latter years thou shalt come into the land that is brought back from the sword, and is gathered out of many people, against the mountains of Israel, which have been always waste: but it is brought forth out of the nations, and they shall dwell safely all of them.”
 (Ezekiel 38:8)

 The Hebrew word for “safety” (betach) appears in verses that refer to the security that Israel will have in the Millennium.
 Ezekiel 34:25-29 is a good example where betach shows up three times: